kubernetes/community/keps/sig-cloud-provider/0013-build-deploy-ccm.md

 - Sample-Controller

-When we complete the cloud provider work, several of the new modules in staging should be moving to their permanent new home in the appropriate K8s/Cloud-provider repoas they will no longer be needed in the K8s/K8s repo.
+When we complete the cloud provider work, several of the new modules in staging should be moving to their permanent new home in the appropriate K8s/Cloud-provider repos they will no longer be needed in the K8s/K8s repo.
 There are however other new modules we will add which continue to be needed by both K8s/K8s and K8s/Cloud-provider.
 Those modules will remain in Staging until the Staging initiative completes and they are moved into some other Kubernetes shared code repo.
 - Api